 Parents of girls and boys with SEN needs will rightly want their children to thrive and blossom in a mainstream environment, and with the support of our dedicated Greens department, we have seen many extraordinary stories over the years of those who have done just that.
 Specialist teachers and adaptive technology are utilised to bring the very best out of pupils for whom there is no stigma attached to receiving support, motivated by the twin heartbeat of KHS in academic rigour and Equipped to Flourish (ETF).

-Kingham Hill School offers specialist support to a limited number of pupils per year group with specific learning difficulties such as dyslexia, dyspraxia and dyscalculia.
-The School is a CReSTeD DU (Dyslexia Unit) registered school.
-Our most recent report can be accessed here.
+Kingham Hill School offers specialist support to a limited number of pupils per year group with specific learning difficulties such as dyslexia, dyspraxia and dyscalculia or those who require extra support in specific subjects.

 The department is made up of three full time staff and one part time teacher.
 With all teachers qualified as learning support specialists, the environment is able to meet and support the individual pupil.
 All staff in Greens work closely with the wider teaching team and Heads of Departments to ensure correct support is given throughout the school.
 The department is fully resourced with computers and a wide range of teaching materials, which enables the highest quality of teaching and learning to be delivered.

 "Kingham Hill School is located in a magnificent setting where old and new buildings blend organically together.
 Boarding Houses are not far away in the grounds.
 All of this provides a wonderful backdrop in which SEND pupils can learn both inside and outside the classroom.
 The school has a caring but purposeful feel.
 It is clearly a place where these pupils will be supported and encouraged, and taught to believe in themselves.
 They will also be stretched; the school is clearly aspirational for all pupils including those with SEND."